 Put the ingredients in a large mixing bowl in this order:

-200g caster sugar
+- 200g caster sugar

 - 3 Tablespoons good quality cocoa powder

 - 1/2 a teaspoon baking soda

-1/2 a teaspoon salt
+- 1/2 a teaspoon salt

-1 teaspoon baking powder
+- 1 teaspoon baking powder

 - 250g plain flour

-2 large eggs
+- 2 large eggs

-5oz butter grated (use cold butter straight from the fridge and grate with a cheese grater using the fattest holes)
+- 5oz butter grated (use cold butter straight from the fridge and grate with a cheese grater using the fattest holes)

-150ml boiling water
+- 150ml boiling water

 Gently mix the ingredients together with a wooden spoon until completely blended and the butter has disappeared into the bubbly chocolaty mixture.
-Using an 20cm or 8 inch round tin, grease your cake tin appropriately.
+Using a 20cm or 8 inch round tin, grease your cake tin appropriately.
 Pour the mixture in and bake for 40 mins, until a skewer inserted into the cake comes out clean.
 Cool in tin.

-My favorite adornment!
-When cooled split the cake in half and spread bottom half with lashings of strawberry jam.
+My favourite adornment!
+When cooled split the cake in half and spread the bottom half with lashings of strawberry jam.
 Whip double cream until smoothly stiff and spread thickly over jam.
 Place top half of cake gently back on then make a chocolate icing paste.